Geometric and Resource-Theoretic Characterisation of Non-Stabiliserness in Quantum Algorithms: Conclusion Perspective

 We believe our methodology opens new means of analysing non-stabiliser effects and the efficient utilisation of non-stabiliser resources in quantum circuits.
 A nuanced understanding of such effects seems crucial for advancing the systematic development of quantum algorithms, particularly with regard to realising quantum speed-ups in a well-principled manner.
 Furthermore, we anticipate that our results will become increasingly pertinent as the field transitions into the era of early fault-tolerant quantum computing: In such regimes, non-stabiliser operations pose significantly greater challenges for error correction compared to stabiliser operations.
 Consequently, the use of this resource must be optimised, and we believe that our analytical framework offers a valuable instrument in progressing towards this objective.

 We showed how permutation agnostic distance measures can reveal internal non-stabiliser effects previously hidden by a subset of Clifford operations.
 Our construction based on permutation operators $\hat{\sigma}$ could be extended to accept general Clifford operators in the sense that two states $\ket|\psi_1> \sim \ket|\psi_2>$ iff there exists a $U \in \clfGrp$ such that $U \ket|\psi_1> = \ket|\psi_2>$.
-Even though Clifford circuits can be efficiently simulated by classical systems, is is not necessarily possible to construct them efficiently.
+Although Clifford circuits are classically simulable, finding minimal Clifford decompositions is not always efficient.
 Thus, such an extension would need to impose some complexity theoretic bounds on $U$ to avoid grouping states that can only be reached by overly powerful oracles.

 We showed that the combination of resource theoretic and geometric tools offers a mean to qualify resource consumptions by efficiency.
 We see a potential to embed quantum resource theoretic measures like Stabiliser-\renyi-Entropies into a proper differential geometric framework.
 This is a second promising avenue for improvement that would allow us to analyse resources consumed by state evolutions following different paths over the projective state manifold.